Adam-Rohde/Adam-Rohde.github.io/Notes.md

 ### Code Bits
 What it sounds like.
 Bits of code that I've used over the years when I forget syntax and things - organization is not great and there is no formatting.
 Beware!
-I try to attribute where things came from and do not claim everything to be mine.
-[Python Code Bits](Notes/Python-Code-Bits.html); [R Code Bits](Notes/R-Code-Bits.html)
+I try to attribute where things came from (but might fall short in some cases); I do not claim everything to be mine.
+[Python Code Bits](Notes/Python-Code-Bits.html); [R Code Bits](Notes/R-Code-Bits.html); [SAS Code Bits](Notes/SAS-Code-Bits.html); [Stata Code Bits](Notes/Stata-Code-Bits.html)